BroadbandForum/usp-test/docs/index.md

 1. The EUT sends a GetSupportedDMResp containing `req_object_results` elements for the specified object and each immediate child object.
-2. None of the `req_obj_results` elements contain any commands, events, or params.
+2. None of the `req_obj_results` elements contain any commands, events, params, or unique_key_sets.

 ## 1.75 GetSupportedDM using multiple objects, first_level_only true, all options